nyno-kb/python-101/_episodes/04-built-in.md

 ## Python reports a runtime error when something goes wrong while a program is executing

+In Python, a runtime error is an error that occurs while a Python program is running.
+These errors are also known as exceptions.
+Runtime errors in Python are typically caused by unexpected conditions or events that disrupt the normal flow of the program.\
+They can happen for various reasons, for example:

 ~~~
 age = 53
 remaining = 100 - aege # mis-spelled 'age'